Information and discussion on all aspects of British photographic history

 Added by Michael Wong on April 25, 2011 at 20:57 — No Comments

 Although BPH is not particularly commercially orientated every so often something comes along which deserves making a fuss of.
 British auction house Bonhams has a copy of Reports by the Juries (1851) up for auction on 7 June 2011.
-This particular copy was presented by W H F Talbot to his daughter Matilda in 1860…Continue
+This particular copy was presented by W H F Talbot to his daughter Matilda in 1860 and come by descent to the present owner so it is…Continue

 Added by Michael Pritchard on April 25, 2011 at 12:30 — No Comments

-Not a new book as such, as it was published in the tail end of 2009, but Todd Gustavson's "Camera: A History of Photography from Daguerreotype to Digital theless, a useful resource and one for a photo historian's…Continue
+Not a new book as such, as it was published in the tail end of 2009, but Todd Gustavson's "Camera: A History of Photography from Daguerreotype to Digital theless, a useful resource and one for a photo historian's library.

 Added by Michael Wong on April 20, 2011 at 21:30 — No Comments